 In newer versions of the scheme, the closure is based on the CAPE for an entraining parcel.
-This seems to provide reasonable rainfall rates for a broad range of convective environments and it makes the scheme's UMF\ field a better predictor of convective intensity (Kain et al. 2003b).
+This approach provides reasonable rainfall rates for a broad range of convective environments and it makes the scheme's UMF\ field a better predictor of convective intensity.
+The interested reader is referred to Kain et al. (2003b), in